ubc-library-rc/intro-git/content/02_getting_started.md

 ## Reviewing local changes

 The `git diff` command shows the changes we have made before a commit.
-To test this, open "index.md" with any text editor and enter a new line of text (in this example we added "It's a beautiful rainy day" on the second line of "index.md").
+To test this, open `index.md` with any text editor and enter a new line of text (in this example we added _It's a beautiful rainy day_ on the second line of `index.md`).
 Save the file, then use `git diff` to see the changes.

 Input
 {: .label .label-green }